Understanding PoE & PoE Switch

 Connect the critical power-sourcing devices to an uninterruptible power supply, and use devices with dual redundant power supplies to ensure that your critical devices never lose power.

-3. Deploy Only IEEE 802.3af-compliant Devices
+3. Deploy Only IEEE 802.3af-Compliant Devices

-Carefully read the technical documentation and contact the technical-support number to determine compatibility.
+Carefully read the technical documentation and contact the technical support number to determine compatibility.
 Failure to do so will leave you frustrated and will cost you time and money.

 4. Pay Attention to Cabling-performance Specifications